 Vocational Program training will be expanded through community partnerships with local colleges-ideally, coordinated by ROC.
-The mission of these vocational programs will be to create meaningful, living wage career pathways and provide opportunities for in-person apprenticeships and employment outside of Juvenile Hall.
+The mission of these vocational programs will be to create meaningful, living wage career pathways and provide opportunities for inperson apprenticeships and employment outside of Juvenile Hall.
 Direct linkage to job and apprenticeship opportunities will better prepare youth for success upon their release as these opportunities will allow SB 823 youth to gain valuable work experience, build references, develop professional networks, and open a savings account.
-ACPD will explore collaborative opportunities with local unions56 who will be able to provide training and apprenticeships for which youth will be eligible.
+ACPD will explore collaborative opportunities with local unions,58 which will be able to provide training and apprenticeships for which youth will be eligible.
 For those youth who are interested in vocational training outside of union trades, efforts will be made to connect them with a vocational mentor working in their desired field.
 ACPD will pay initial union dues for those youth who successfully complete union-trade related programs.
 ACPD will also purchase the first set of tools and supplies for graduates.
-These supports both remove potential economic barriers to accessing the careers of their choice, and also helps to set youth up for success in their chosen field.
+These supports remove potential economic barriers, allow youth to pursue and access careers in their chosen fields, and will help set them up for success in their chosen field.
+ACPD also recognizes the importance of youth exploring different fields of work and developing a passion for a career of their choice.
+Therefore, ACPD will actively engage SB 823 youth and provide youth with career aptitude and assessment tests in order to explore their skills and interests.